sinux-l5d/studentbox-doc/content/private/research-methods.md

 >
 > <small>_Introducing json_ (no date) _JSON_.
 Available at: https://www.json.org/json-en.html (Accessed: January 13, 2023).</small>

-It's a serialisation format that is human-friendly, meaning object, arrays and values are represented in a string.
+It's a serialisation format that is human-friendly, meaning objects, arrays and values are represented in a string.
 Example:

 ```json
 {